citp/privacy-policy-historical/d/do/don/donebynone.com.md

-> *The following text is extracted and transformed from the donebynone.com privacy policy that was archived on 2013-08-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130828163126id_/http%3A//www.donebynone.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the donebynone.com privacy policy that was archived on 2014-07-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140701050704id_/http%3A//www.donebynone.com/privacy-policies) for the most accurate reproduction.*

-# Privacy Policy
+# Buy Womens Apparel Online - Handbags, Sandals for women, and Fashion Jewellery Online at DONEbyNONE

 Privacy Policy

 This Privacy Policy covers the information Netcraft Retail Solutions Private Limited ("Company" and/or "We") collects from the user(s) ("User(s)" and/or "You") of [www.donebynone.com](http://www.donebynone.com/) ("Website") This Privacy Policy should be read in conjunction and together with the User Agreement of the Website.
 Personal Information of a User(s) is collected if the User(s) registers with the Website, accesses the Website or take any action on the Website.

-Information Collection and Use
+##### Information Collection and Use

 The Personal Information which You may provide to us and/or which we may collect is or could be the following:

   * Your registration details which may include the password provided by You.
 You may note that We adopt reasonable security measures to protect Your password from being exposed or disclosed to anyone including the Company.
   * Your shipping, billing, tax registration, and other information pertaining to Your sale or purchase transaction on the Website.
   * Your transaction details with the other users of the Website.
   * Your usage behavior of the Website.
   * Details of the computer system or computer network which You use to visit the Website and undertake any activity on the Website.